How to Write an Observation Paper or Critique

 Structuring Your Paper

-- Look through your notes and recall the thoughts, images, and aspects of the dance of which they were written
+- Look through your notes and recall the thoughts, images, and aspects of the dance that struck you.

 - Are there themes or patterns in your responses?